salmonb/webfx/.github/README.md

 ## Ecosystem

-Although the WebFX Kit is the heart of the project, there are other important repositories that together comprise the WebFX ecosystem:
+Although the WebFX Kit is the very heart of the project, there are other important repositories that together comprise the WebFX ecosystem:

 <div align="center">
     <picture>